 Check here first for answers to your housing questions.
 Still can't find what you're looking for?
 Contact Panther Central.
 We're at your service.

 Yes.
 The University offers 12-month housing to our incoming first-year students and upperclass students in Tower A and Tower C respectively.
-Students are able to indicate interest in 12-month housing during the housing application process and will be assigned to Tower A or Tower C based on housing availability and pending signed supplemental recess agreements.
+Students are able to indicate interest in 12-month housing during the housing application process.
+They will be assigned to Tower A or Tower C based on housing availability and pending signed supplemental recess agreements.

 Learn more about 12-month housing.